2025-2026 Academic Catalog

 Natural Science

 An understanding of many significant issues confronting our world today requires a basic understanding of science.
-Students must take two three-hour lecture courses in the physical or life sciences or computer science, at least one of which should be accompanied by a corresponding one-hour laboratory section.
-Lecture sections are either a prerequisite or corequisite to their correlative laboratory sections.
-Students are exposed to at least two of the five disciplines: biology, chemistry, computer science, geology and physics.
-The Science component actively challenges students to explore the scientific dimensions of complex, controversial or unresolved problems facing human society.
-It furthers the development of the learning goals related to scholarship, practical wisdom and critical evaluation of our times by challenging students to achieve an enriched understanding of the scientific method by applying it to issues of broad public interest.
-The community learning goal is also enhanced through the team-based learning that occurs in the laboratory setting.
+Students must take one three-hour lecture course in the physical or life sciences or computer science, and a corresponding one-hour laboratory section.
+Lecture sections are either a pre-requisite or co-requisite to their correlative laboratory sections.
+Students are exposed to one of the five disciplines: biology, chemistry, computer science, geology, and physics.
+The science component actively challenges students to explore the scientific dimensions of complex, controversial or unresolved problems facing human society.
+It furthers the development of the institutional learning goals related to scholarship, practical wisdom, and critical evaluation of our times by challenging students to achieve an enriched understanding of the scientific method by applying it to issues of broad public interest.
+The community institutional learning goal is enhanced through the team-based learning that occurs in the laboratory setting.

 Crossing Boundaries

-The Crossing Boundaries component includes four courses (Faith Traditions, Practical Ethical Action, Inquiry and Integrative) that challenge students and faculty to link aspects of their own lives, majors and careers to a broader world within and outside academia.
-As a Catholic, Marianist comprehensive university, the University of Dayton is particularly well-suited to develop curricular programs that forge these links and to offer extracurricular experiences to help students reflect on and understand these links.
-These courses focus on Faith Traditions, Practical Ethical Action, Inquiry and Integration.
-Collectively, these courses strengthen the Catholic intellectual tradition in significant ways.
-This tradition in Catholic and Marianist higher education emphasizes the centrality of theology and philosophy, the importance of linking faith and reason, the integration of knowledge and the application of that knowledge to personal and social situations in the world today.
-Collectively, these courses build on our strengths as a comprehensive Marianist university by engaging students and faculty across disciplinary lines and across academic units in order to see the relationship between the practical and the theoretical and to understand issues in a more integrative and holistic perspective.
-The institutional learning goals related to faith traditions, diversity, practical wisdom, critical evaluation of our times and vocation are particularly important for this set of courses.
+The Crossing Boundaries component includes three courses (Faith Traditions, Practical Ethical Action, and Interdisciplinary Investigations) that challenge students and faculty to link aspects of their own lives, majors, and careers to a broader world within and outside academia.
+As a Catholic, Marianist, comprehensive university, the University of Dayton is particularly well-suited to develop curricular programs that forge these links and to offer extracurricular experiences to help students reflect on and understand these links.
+These courses focus on Faith Traditions, Practical Ethical Action, and Interdisciplinary Investigations.
+Collectively, these courses build on our strengths as a comprehensive Marianist university by engaging students and faculty across disciplinary lines and across academic units and will strengthen the Catholic intellectual tradition in significant ways.
+This tradition in Catholic and Marianist higher education emphasizes the centrality of theology and philosophy, the importance of linking faith and reason, the integration of knowledge, and the application of that knowledge to personal and social situations in the world today.
+The institutional learning goals related to faith traditions, diversity, practical wisdom, critical evaluation of our times, and vocation are particularly important for this set of courses.

 Faith Traditions: The course on Faith Traditions is designed to encourage students to better understand, reflect on and place their own religious beliefs and experiences in a broader historical or cultural context.
-Courses satisfying the Faith Traditions component may be offered by any department provided that the courses incorporate some of the ideas from the introductory religious studies course and that they develop students’ ability to examine their own faith commitments and to participate in dialogue with other faith traditions.
+Courses satisfying the Faith Traditions component may be offered by any department provided that the courses develop students’ ability to examine their own faith commitments and to participate in dialogue with other faith traditions.
 The courses place religious traditions within their historical context; examine their philosophical foundations or the internal logic of religious thought, language and practice; compare religious traditions by examining their philosophical foundations, historical origins, artistic expressions, canonical texts and/or storied practices; or examine a religious tradition with which students are unfamiliar (e.g., a non-Christian tradition).

 Practical Ethical Action: The Practical Ethical Action course is designed to cross the boundaries between the theoretical and the practical, and between the liberal arts and the applied fields.
 It offers the opportunity for faculty to cross the boundaries of their own disciplines to dialogue with faculty from other disciplines in ways that enrich their own understanding of important ethical issues and that enrich the courses they offer to students.
 Courses satisfying the practical ethical action component may be offered by any department provided that the courses engage students in thick description and analysis of ethical issues using concepts central to the study of ethics such as justice, rights, natural law, conscience or forgiveness, and that the courses provide sufficient normative content that allow students to reflect on value judgments and ethical reasoning and practical application.
 These courses draw from relevant interdisciplinary knowledge as well as an understanding of the professions and social institutions.

 As a Catholic and Marianist institution of higher education, the University regards religious studies and philosophy as having special roles in the undergraduate curriculum and in the attainment of University-wide learning goals.
 Students are expected to deepen their knowledge of the religious and philosophical traditions that inform the Catholic and Marianist education.
 Advanced study in these areas, especially when conducted through interdisciplinary courses, also assists students in constructing integrated knowledge of the central human questions examined in a liberal education.
-The fields of philosophy and religious studies, together with historical study, are indispensable for students’ education in the Catholic intellectual tradition.
-Students take courses beyond the 100 level in these fields to further their understanding of the resources that the Catholic intellectual tradition offers for their own personal, professional and civic lives, and also for the just transformation of the social world.
-By requiring every student to take six hours of courses in the areas of religious studies or philosophy and three hours in history beyond the 100 level, the University expects students to engage in liberal learning that connects theory and practice, and to draw upon the resources of the Catholic intellectual tradition as they consider how to lead wise and ethical lives of leadership and service.
+The fields of philosophy and religious studies, together with historical study are indispensable for students’ education in the Catholic intellectual tradition.
+Students will take courses beyond the 100 level in these fields to further their understanding of the resources that the Catholic intellectual tradition offers for their own personal, professional and civic lives and also for the just transformation of the social world.
+By requiring every student to take three hours of courses in each of these advanced studies areas, religious, philosophical, and historical, the University expects students to engage in liberal learning that connects theory and practice and to draw upon the resources of the Catholic intellectual tradition as they consider how to lead wise and ethical lives of leadership and service.

 Diversity and Social Justice